-Anonymous asked: Hey Gwen, what a great site you have!
+Anonymous said: Hey Gwen, what a great site you have!
 I have a question for you.
 I've been hearing a lot about the Higgs boson in the news lately.
 First off, what is it?
 I hear that it may give rise to dark energy.
 What do you think?

 The Higgs boson is an elementary particle that was first theorized in 1964.
 It was discovered at CERN on 4 July 2012.
 It is also known as the “God particle” because it is thought to give mass to matter.
 Many physicists are not fans of this nickname, however.